-By sharing and making better use of existing tracks and stations, trains will provide a service from Maidenhead and Heathrow calling at Taplow, Burnham, Slough, Langley, Iver, West Drayton, Hayes and Harlington, Southall, Hanwell, West Ealing, Ealing Broadway and Acton Main Line.
+By sharing and making better use of existing tracks and stations, trains would provide a service from Maidenhead and Heathrow calling at Taplow, Burnham, Slough, Langley, Iver, West Drayton, Hayes and Harlington, Southall, Hanwell, West Ealing, Ealing Broadway and Acton Main Line.

-Trains from the west will enter and exit the tunnel at a portal constructed at Royal Oak.
+Trains from the west would enter and exit the tunnel at a portal to be constructed at Royal Oak.

-Trains will be stabled using new sidings within the existing Old Oak Common depot, West Drayton former coal yard and the Maidenhead former goods yard.
+Trains would be stabled using new sidings within the existing Old Oak Common depot, West Drayton former coal yard and the Maidenhead former goods yard.